grjsmith/practical_strategy_for_technologists/Chapter6.md

 ## Conclusion

-One of the themes of both Machievelli and Clauswitz's work was to face problems immediately and then to apply all of the resources available to solving them.
+One of the themes of both Machiavelli's and Clauswitz's work was to face problems immediately and then to apply all of the resources available to solving them.
 This applies to updating versions of the libraries, we're using and solving problems in our organisations and our products.
-Both Machievelli and Clauswitz were trying to make a science out of their professions Machievelli, political leadership and Clauswitz, war but both recognised the wisdom in not letting problems build up.
+Both Machiavelli and Clauswitz were trying to make a science out of their professions Machiavelli, political leadership and Clauswitz, war but both recognised the wisdom in not letting problems build up.
 From Napoleon and the US Marine Corps the strategist can learn how powerful speed and flexibility can be.

 There is no such thing as business as usual in a product and technology organisation.
 Language shapes thought and even the concept that there could be a business as usual is a dangerous idea that should be changed as soon as possible.
 This idea should be replaced by the idea that product and technology organisations exist to solve problems and that those problems are constantly changing.
 Product and technology organisations need very smart people who are organised in such a way that they can easily reconfigure their teams to solve whatever novel problem might be the next most important problem.
 In addition to this they need to be empowered and sufficiently trained and resourced to solve a wide range of problems.